roba-6734/roba-6734/README.md

 Full-Stack Developer
 --------------------

-I'm a Computer Science student passionate about machine learning, blockchain, and full-stack development. 🌱 I’m currently exploring NLP, Robotics & Computer Vision.
+I'm a Computer Science student passionate about machine learning, blockchain, and full-stack development. 🌱 I’m currently exploring NLP, Robotics & Computer Vision

-* 🤝  I'm open to collaborating on open-source projects, collaborate on innovative ideas, and learn from the developer community.
+* 🤝  I'm open to collaborating on open-source projects, collaborate on innovative ideas, and learn from the developer community
-* ⚡   I’m currently working on Habit tracking app with integrated ML models for productivity tracking.
+* ⚡   I’m currently working on Habit tracking app with integrated ML models for productivity tracking

 ### Skills